 Studies Program

-Our objective is to generate analysis that informs debates on governance, security, the economy, and social policy, while ensuring youth perspectives are integral to those discussions.
+Our objective is to generate research and analysis that influence debates on governance, security, the economy, and social progress so the perspectives of today's youth are not only heard but help guide real policy decisions.

 Core Areas of Work